AIzaSyCx0PM-3N_RmbMTt2SRm-GX9AD-tAsfpC8 Skip to main content

 Floral patterns are a hit

-5 tile trends to look out for in 2021 10
+5 tile trends to look out for 16

-5 tile trends to look out for in 2021 11
+5 tile trends to look out for 17

 Metallic imitation

 Another tile trend that’s emerging is the metal look tile.
-This style isn’t for everyone, it’s geared more towards achieving a high-tech, industrial, minimalistic urban feel, or depending on the choice of tile, a vintage retro interior.
+This style isn’t for everyone it’s geared more towards achieving a high-tech, industrial, minimalistic urban feel, or depending on the choice of tile, a vintage retro interior.

 Metallic look tiles come in all sorts of shades and effects including a rust effect, oxidized copper, platinum, white gold, steel, aluminium and silver.
 The use of such cladding creates a very unique design for walls and floors, even work surfaces and countertops.
 When decorating a room with this style of tile, it’s important to think about how the metallic look will blend with your décor, to ensure the interiors complement each other.
+Metal-inspired surfaces also continue to influence modern tile trends in contemporary design.

 When selecting new tiles for your home, by all means consider the trends to achieve a well-designed room, but stick with your personal preference so that you don’t get bored of the look too quickly, and can enjoy your space for years to come.